 Nobody can actually time the real estate market.
 Not even the professionals who work daily in the real estate market.
 However, there are a few factors that influence the market prices and you need to analyze them to take a prudent decision based on those facts and figures.
 Buying real estate could be overwhelming if you do not have the right resources and expert advice on when to buy.
 It is essential that you consult with the experts before you plunge in – especially in cities like New York where the market always seems to be volatile.
-New York property appraisers could ensure that you get a fair estimate of the price of your property in the current market circumstances.
+New York property appraiser could ensure that you get a fair estimate of the price of your property in the current market circumstances.

 To begin with, let us understand the types of real estate markets.
 In a broad sense, they fall into three categories: